wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Fixed plugin for tinymce4 in Wordpress 3.9.
+Warning: < Wordpress 3.9 is no longer supported!

 = 1.2.1 =
 * Fixed styling issue with Wordpress version 3.8.1
 * Improved technical retrieval of promotions (now using cURL)